fujaba/fulib.org/src/main/resources/org/fulib/webapp/static/examples/transformation/Conditionals.md

 As 10 is less than 20, we write 10 into min.

+There are Students Alice and Bob with age 18 and 24.
+As age of Alice is less than 21, we write "no alcohol" into state of Alice.
+As age of Bob is greater equal 21, we write "old enough" into state of Bob.

 // You can have multiple statements in the resulting if body by separating sentences with ',' or 'and'.

 As 2 is not 3, we write 1 into x, we write 2 into y, and we write 3 into sum.